Former West Fork police officer booked, released on negligent homicide charge

 Based on Cordeiro's body camera, the affidavit states, he made no attempts to assist Hanna after he was restrained until the second officer arrived and checked Hanna's pulse.

-An autopsy showed Hanna's death was caused by a combination of heart disease, methamphetamine intoxication, along with physical exertion, struggle and restraint.
+An autopsy showed Hanna's death was caused by a combination of heart disease and methamphetamine intoxication, along with physical exertion, struggle and restraint.
 The medical examiner also stated Hanna had injuries consistent with the use of an electro-muscular disruption device such as a stun gun.

 Other law enforcement officers in Northwest Arkansas have pleaded guilty to negligent homicide, according to information reported in the Northwest Arkansas Democrat-Gazette.